-The Associated Health Occupations.
-The Associated Health Occupations (AHO) Organization was established at Galveston College in February of 1970.
-It is composed of members interested in and studying for a career in the health care professions in one of nine fields: Occupational Therapy, Physical Therapy, Mental Health, Radiologic Technology, Inhalation Therapy, Hospital Administration, Electroencephalography, Orthotics, or Unit Clerk.
-The Club seeks to gain recognition for AHO and to interest students in this program.
-Meetings are held monthly with no mandatory dues.
+A.H.O.
+The Associated Health Occupations was established at Galveston College in February of 1970.
+It is composed of members interested in and studying for a career in the health care professions in one of eleven fields: Community Health Worker, Electroencephalography Technologist, Histologic Technology, Hospital Management Assistant, Occupational Therapist Assistant, Physical Therapist Assistant, Radiologic Technologist, Renal Dialysis Technology, Respiratory Therapist, Social Care Specialist, and Unit Clerk.
+The club seeks to gain recognition for A.H.O. and to interest students in this program.
+There are no mandatory dues.

-Athletics-Galveston College, a member of the Gulf Coast Intercollegiate Conference, participates on the varsity level in the following sports: baseball, tennis, women's volleyball and golf.
-Competition on the extramural level includes the following sports; bowling, tennis, weight lifting, archery, co-ed volleyball, golf, badminton, table tennis and surfing.
-The College mascot is the "Dolphin."
+Athletics.
+Galveston College participates on the varsity level as an "Independent" in the following sports: baseball, tennis, women's volleyball and golf.
+Competition on the extra-mural level includes the following sports: bowling, tennis, weight lifting, archery, co-ed volleyball, golf, badminton, table tennis and surfing.
+The College mascot is the "Dolphin".

-Chess Club-The Chess Club was established in March of 1972.
+Chess Club.
+The Chess Club was established in March of 1972.
 The club is an affiliate of the U.S. Chess Foundation.
-It meets weekly.
+It meets, weekly.
 The club offers special instructions for beginners, Chess Life and Review Magazine, over-the-board chess ratings and speed chess.
 The Club offers an atmosphere of friendly competition for anyone interested in a game of chess.